NIST Cybersecurity Framework for Enterprises

 The NIST cybersecurity framework consists of standards, best practices, and guidelines to manage your business’s cybersecurity risk.
 It is an all-inclusive approach that allows companies to assess and improve their ability to detect and respond to cyberattacks more easily.
+It covers many aspects of IT security, e.g., API security.
 The NIST framework is a broad category approach that helps organizations of all sizes and industries.

 Whether your organization falls in the government sector, manufacturing, or other industry, and if you are a Fortune 100 enterprise or a small “mom and pop” SMB, NIST can help with cybersecurity best practices across the board.
 It is a well-known framework, easily understood by many.

 What does the NIST cybersecurity framework encompass?